jbx-protocol/juice-docs-v2/docs/api/contracts/jboperatorstore/properties/permissionsof.md

 mapping(address => mapping(address => mapping(uint256 => uint256))) public override permissionsOf;
 ```

+* Arguments:
   * `_operator` is the address of the operator.
   * `_account` is the address of the account being operated.
   * `_domain` is the domain within which the permissions apply.
 Applications can use the domain namespace as they wish.
 * The resulting view function can be accessed externally by anyone.
 * The resulting function overrides a function definition from the [`IJBOperatorStore`](/api/interfaces/ijboperatorstore.md) interface.